Canon SX730 vs Olympus E-PL9

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS, while the E-PL9 was followed by the Olympus E-PL10.
+Both the SX730 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The SX730 was replaced by the Canon SX730 HS, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Olympus E-PL9 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX730 and the Olympus E-PL9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.